First-timer’s Guide to Bryce Canyon National Park

 Getting there

 If you are flying in to hike Bryce Canyon National Park you have a couple of options.
 Both Las Vegas and Salt Lake City are about 270 miles away.
-Though, as I recommended in my Ultimate Guide to Zion National Park, Las Vegas offers some great budget car rentals and hotels for when you arrive.
+Though, as I recommended in my Ultimate Guide to Zion National Park, the best way to get there is through Las Vegas, which offers some great budget car rentals and hotels for when you arrive.

 Where to stay

 It can be tough to find places to stay in or near Bryce Canyon National Park between April-October due to high demand.
-If you are willing to drive a little in the morning to get to the park, Panguitch is a great little town to find reasonable accommodation.
+If you are willing to drive a little in the morning to get to the park, Panguitch is a great little town and the best place to find reasonable accommodation.

 Hotels